-A common assumption is that we see things appropriately because we know how big things really are.
-This view is examined in an historical context, and its assumptions are examined in the light of data from studies of infant perception, of conflict between vision and other senses, of certain illusions, and of the perception of size and distance generally.
+Studies of infant perception, conflict between vision and other senses, certain illusions, and of the perception of size and distance generally.

-12.312 Cognition III
+12.312 Language and Cognition III S1 L2T2

 The stages involved in the reception of stimulus information from the environment, its analysis, storage, and transmission into responses.
 Stress on processing of language.